The Varden Hotel

 In the late afternoon and evening, enjoy the full Varden Hotel experience with a wine and light snacks reception served in the lobby.
 The Varden will make you feel like your home away from home.

-The Varden Hotel is the first European style downtown Long Beach boutique hotel, and it’s an experience you won’t want to miss.
+The award winning Varden Hotel is the first European style downtown Long Beach boutique hotel, and it’s an experience you won’t want to miss.

 Named after a colorful and eccentric circus performer who horded jewels, Dolly Varden lived in San Jose, but had an admirer who lived in Long Beach, and wanted her closer.
 The legend states that Dolly Varden’s admirer was a wealthy man, somehow related to the Bixby family.
 He bought the hotel for her and she lived on the top floor in a penthouse.
 Dolly Varden died in the 1950’s and is buried next to her lover near San Francisco.